 First of all, we were introduced to the new printers Roman assembled and put onto nice racks.
 The first exercise was to print new beacons for the material archive at ZHdK by turning the model that should be printed in the preparation tool “UP Studio” to get a sense how to achieve the best result of printing and to avoid to much support structure on the print.

 I tried to very extreme and placed the object beacon on a tip of the edge expecting it to fall down.
-But actually it was printed without a lot of trouble, only edges were not perfect and the extruded letters were not very clean.
+But actually it was printed without a lot of trouble, only some edges were not perfect and the extruded letters were not very clean.
 In the end, almost no support structure was needed.

-Roman continued with a presentation with projects he made and tools he used.
+Roman continued with a presentation of projects he made and tools he used.
 This was very inspirational and I think also important to get a little the way he approaches these projects with much more experience than we do.

-Also, he introduced us to serval tools with his own touch to approach it.
+Also, he introduced us to serval tools with his own touch to approach them.
 First, he gave us a little overview of what are the differences and what’s available.
 Major differences are knobs based and polygon based tools.
 Knobs are like vectors we know from Illustrator.
 Very simplified, you can draw curves and process the space or surface in between those curves.
 More comparable to pixels are polygons which are used in other tools.
 It basically works with three connected points in the three-dimensional space which provide a surface which can be connected with more polygons to a bigger and more variable, big surface.
-There is also kind of “3D Pixels” which we know from Mindcraft and are mainly used in VR tools (which can also be used for modeling) but are rather niche products.
+There is also kind of “3D Pixels” which we know from Minecraft and are mainly used in VR tools (which can also be used for modeling) but are rather niche products.

 It’s hard to get for what Meshmixer is actually useful for.
 But Roman showed us some tools to make a beautiful mesh out of a model, how to close holes and to analyze the object.
-Also, it has a way to build support pillars inside of the model which would be hard with the auto creating support structure of G-Code software.
+Also, it has a way to build support pillars inside of the model which would be hard with the auto-creating support structure of G-Code software.
 Sometimes it’s better to have full control over it.